ydb-platform/nbs/doc/filestore/design/main.md

 FUSE lowlevel API to filesystem backend API mapping can be found here: https://github.com/ydb-platform/nbs/blob/b6ac88b9743b9cf8f6b5c1ba989c51fe2fa96128/cloud/filestore/libs/vfs_fuse/loop.cpp#L1039

-Each VM<->filesystem connection is stateful represented by a "session" structure.
+Each VM<->filesystem connection is stateful and is represented by a "session" structure.
 The session is persistently stored in the filesystem backend and contains:
 * kernel opaque state
 * a set of open file fds (file handles)
 * a set of file locks